claint76/inivation-docs/Software user guides/User_guide_-_jAER.md

 Change the target frame rate with:

-View-\>Increase rendering frame rate (shortcut “right arrow key”)
+View->Increase rendering frame rate (shortcut “right arrow key”)

-View-\>Decrease rendering frame rate (shortcut “left arrow key”)
+View->Decrease rendering frame rate (shortcut “left arrow key”)

 Each change will either halve or double the current frame rate, down to a minimum of 1fps and up to a maximum of 1000fps.
 For example, if the current frame rate is 32fps, an increase will change it to 64fps, whilst a decrease will change it to 16fps.

-To pause the view, select View-\>Paused.
+To pause the view, select View->Paused.
 To unpause the view, unselect it.
-In both cases, the shortcut is “space”. to step through the frames, go to View-\>Single step (shortcut “period”).
+In both cases, the shortcut is “space”. to step through the frames, go to View->Single step (shortcut “period”).
 You can continuously step through the frames by repeating this action.
 Note that this also pauses the view, so to continue, simply unpause.

-Note: **This is NOT the frame rate for the APS frames of a DAVIS camera\!**
+Note: **This is NOT the frame rate for the APS frames of a DAVIS camera!**

 This changes the rate at which jAER refreshes the screen buffer that is available to the operating system.
 Note that if jAER achieves a higher